gerdemb/beanpost/README.md

 );
 ```

-This custom type enables PostgreSQL functions like `sum(amount[], amount)`, allowing us to create balances with queries like `SELECT sum(amount) FROM POSTING`.
+This custom type enables PostgreSQL functions like `sum(amount)`, allowing us to create balances (baskets of currencies) with queries like `SELECT sum(amount) FROM POSTING`.
 Using this amount type as a foundation, we build other useful functions as described below.

 ## What Can I Do with This?